joshgerdes/jekyll-uno/_draft/Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 > "You cannot queue an Azure Pipelines job on an empty agent pool because Azure Pipelines cannot validate if the pool matches the requirements for the job."

 As our Container Jobs are temporary, a placeholder agent **needs to remain** in the Agent pool *(i.e. don't delete it)* to keep it active.
 This agent will be offline and can be Disabled if required in Azure DevOps.
-The Azure resource, however, then be deleted.
+The Azure resource, however, can then be deleted.

 For the actual agents themselves that will run our code, they will be **event-driven**.